Search Advertising assessment study guide

 - Maximize Conversions: If you want to optimize for conversions, but just want to spend your entire budget instead of targeting a specific CPA, you can use Maximize Conversions.
 Learn more About Maximize Conversions bidding.

 - Enhanced cost-per-click (ECPC): If you want to automatically adjust your manual bids to try to maximize conversions, you can use ECPC.
 It’s an optional feature you can use with Manual CPC bidding.
 Learn more About ECPC.

 If you're focusing on gaining clicks to generate traffic to your website, there are two cost-per-click bid strategies to consider:

 Maximize Clicks: This is an automated bid strategy.
 It's the simplest way to bid for clicks.
-All you have to do is set a daily budget, and the AdWords system automatically manages your bids to bring you the most clicks possible within your budget.
+All you have to do is set a daily budget, and the Google Ads system automatically manages your bids to bring you the most clicks possible within your budget.
 Learn more About Maximize Clicks bidding.

 - Manual CPC bidding: This lets you manage your maximum CPC bids yourself.
 You can set different bids for each ad group in your campaign, or for individual keywords or placements.
 If you've found that certain keywords or placements are more profitable, you can use manual bidding to allocate more of your advertising budget to those keywords or placements.
 Learn more About Manual CPC bidding.

 Maximize Clicks could be a good option for you if the following describes your campaign: